gideon-ogunbanjo/TrendTroves/README.md

 - Bedrooms: Choose the number of bedrooms.
 - Bathrooms: Choose the number of bathrooms.
 - Location: Select the location from the dropdown.
-- Click the "Estimate Price" button to see the predicted house price.
+- Click the "Predict Price" button to see the predicted house price.

 ### Creator:
 Gideon Ogunbanjo